catenax-ng/tx-managed-identity-wallets/docs/ExternalAcapySetupOnCloudVMInfrastructure.md

 # Setup Aca-Py on a Cloud VM Infrastructure

-The following steps describe how to set up an Aca-Py agent with nginx:
+The following steps describe how to set up an Aca-Py agent with nginx on EC2 instance.
+However, those steps should be similar on other Cloud VM Infrastructure like (VM or EC):

-- Login into your favirote Cloud provider
+- Log in to the EC2 instance provider
-- Create a new EC2 or VM or EC instance
+- Create a new EC2 instance
   - ubuntu 22.04
   - name e.x.
 Acapy_External
   - 1 CPU & 1 GiB RAM